 What is ATP testing?

-Testing is done by using a device called an ATP meter or handheld ATP tester.
-The meter shines a light on the surface of a product and measures how much light comes back.
-If there is more light than should be present, it means that there are bacteria present on the surface.
-A high reading indicates that the product or surface needs to be cleaned again.
+ATP testing is performed using a device called an ATP meter or handheld ATP tester.
+The meter shines a light onto the surface of a product and measures the amount of light reflected back.
+A higher-than-expected reading indicates the presence of bacteria, signaling that the product or surface requires additional cleaning.

-It is important to note that in the baby formula shortage we previously mentioned, the pathogens were said to have been found in non-food-contact surfaces.
-Zones 1, and 2 did not contain the bacterium.
-This is critical because even bacteria or other microorganisms in non-food-contact surfaces can lead to foodborne illnesses, and should be tested.
+It’s important to note that during the baby formula shortage referenced earlier, pathogens were reportedly found on non-food-contact surfaces—while Zones 1 and 2 remained clear.
+This highlights a critical point: even microorganisms on non-food-contact surfaces can contribute to foodborne illnesses and should be routinely tested.

 Benefits of ATP testing